 - Contribution to National Development and Social Fund for the main applicant: EUR 650,000

 - Contribution for spouse and minor children: EUR 25,000 each

 - Contribution for dependent children 18 to 26 years or dependent parents above 55 years: EUR 50,000 each

-Furthermore, Due Diligence fees apply, and these have been set at the following levels: For main applicant: EUR 7,500; for spouses, adult children and parents: EUR 5,000; for children between 13 and 18 years of age: EUR 3,000 each.
+Furthermore, due diligence fees apply for all applicants.
+For the main applicant: EUR 7,500.
+For spouses, adult children, and parents: EUR 5,000.
+For children between 13 and 17 years of age: EUR 3,000 each.

-In addition, an investment of EUR 150,000 in Government approved financial instruments, which must be maintained for a minimum period of 5 years is required.
+In addition, an investment of EUR 150,000 in government approved financial instruments, which must be maintained for a minimum period of five years, is required.

-Through its offices in Malta, Henley & Partners assist international clients in obtaining residence and citizenship under the respective programs.
-Please contact us for more information or to arrange for an initial personal consultation.
+With offices in Malta, Henley & Partners assists international clients in obtaining residence and citizenship under the respective programs.
+Please contact us for more information or to arrange a private consultation.